 This course approaches the C++ programming language using structured and object oriented programming methods to examine and solve a variety of engineering problems.
 The course will include the use of abstract data types in solving classical engineering problems.
 Class: 3 hours per week.
-Prerequisite: MAT 138 or a satisfactory score on math placement test, or permission of instructor; (Fa, Sp) 3 credits.
+Prerequisite: MAT 138 or MAT 139 or permission of instructor.
+(Fa,Sp) 3 credits